-code Meaning/use ı Worked independently S Needed support.
-The code is written at the point that the support was given in the learning process with a brief note to describe what the support was, e.g. further modelling, adult support (initials), peer support (initials), an additional resource, etc. v Verbal feedback or intervention given at this point with a brief note relating to the discussion, e.g. 'Q: can you describe the atmosphere here?'/ 'Reminded to include features in the success criteria.'
-Ch Ch code indicates that the children have been set a challenge task.
+code Meaning/use I Worked independently S Needed support.
+The code is written at the point that the support was given in the learning process with a brief note to describe what the support was, e.g. further modelling, adult support (initials), peer support (initials), an additional resource, etc. V Verbal feedback or intervention given at this point with a brief note relating to the discussion, e.g. 'Q: can you describe the atmosphere here?'/ 'Reminded to include features in the success criteria.'
 GG Guided group - indicates child has worked under the guidance of an adult TU Top up- indicates child has received immediate top up before the next lesson.
-Th focus of the top up must also be record. тт Target time- child has worked with the teacher on a specific target These codes are used to indicate when the class teacher has not delivered the lesson PPA Planned or delivered by PPA cover staff Supply Supply teacher delivered ST Student Teacher
+Th focus of the top up must also be record.
+WC Whole class teach STEACH Active For Teach Active activities, include the LI and pupils and teacher tick against it.

+These codes are used to indicate when the class teacher has not delivered the lesson

+PPA Planned or delivered by PPA cover staff

+Supply Supply teacher delivered

+ST Student Teacher HLTA code

-Note: Often some of the EYFS marking codes will be used with pupils beyond the EYFS - with KS1 pupils or pupils at a cognitively similar developmental stage (e.g. some SEN pupils)
+Note: Often some of the EYFS marking codes will be used with pupils beyond the EYFS - with KS1 pupils or pupils at a cognitively similar developmental stage (e.g. some SEN pupils